kmlasharma/WildCards/README.md

 * Starting context:
   * You are in the container having run `docker-compose run project`, and have run `app`
 * Testing Instructions:
-   * When prompted to enter a pml file, enter `alternative_non_ddi.pml`.
+   * When prompted to enter a PML file, enter `alternative_non_ddi.pml`.
    * When you are asked what operation you would like to complete, select 'Show Alternative Non DDIs' by entering '5'
-   * An Alternative Non DDI will be displayed due to the fact that there is one in the pml file.
+   * An Alternative Non DDI will be displayed due to the fact that there is one in the PML file.
 * Unit Testing:
    * This feature is tested in `/go/src/app/pkgs/pml/pml_test.go`